 The output of the TMIV renderer (which can be run explicitly or as part of the TMIV decoder) is a perspective viewport or an omnidirectional view according to a desired viewing pose, enabling motion parallax cues within a limited space.
-The rendered output is provided in luma and chroma 4:2:0 format with 10 bits for attribute component and 16 bits for geometry component.
+The rendered output is provided with texture attribute and geometry components.
 It can in principle be displayed on either head mounted display (HMD) or on regular 2D monitor with tracking system feeding the updated viewing position and orientation back to the renderer for the next target view.
 More details on the coordinate systems, projections, and camera extrinsics can be found in Annex B.

-Figure 33: Process flow for the TMIV renderer
+Figure 38: Process flow for the TMIV renderer

-In addition to the regular TMIV rendering, support for MPI rendering is added to the software5 and described further in section 5.6.
+In addition to the regular TMIV rendering, support for MPI rendering is added to the software and described further in section 5.6.